Creating flag variations

-When you add, edit, or delete a feature flag's variations, the change impacts environments within the project.
+When you add, edit, or delete a feature flag's variations, the change impacts all environments within the project.

 When you delete a variation, custom rules that return that variation are also deleted.
 If a custom rule has a percentage rollout, the rollout for that variation is set to zero.
 If the default rule returns the deleted variation, it will change to return the default off value instead.